 Do exercise often enough

 Going to the gym or a fitness class once a week isn’t likely to get you the results you want.
 Instead, hit the gym at least three to four times a week.
-And remember that including both cardio and strength training each week will be the most efficient for weight loss and ab training.
+And remember that including both cardio and strength training each week will be the most efficient for ab training.